makerdao/staxx/README.md

 Next, the following command ensures you do not have any lingering chains left over from a past deployment  - `make clear-dev` (This step **only** applies to developers who have run the testchain environment before).

-## Pulling docker EVM container (Etherial Virtual Machine)

-For now only `geth|ganache` supported.
-Run `make pull-evms` and system will download latest versions for EVM docker images.

 ## Getting the testchain up and running:

+4. Run `make migrate-dev` to setup required DB tables.

-4. Next, we will pull everything from the docker container and will be ready to get the testchain up and running:
+5. Next, we will pull everything from the docker container and will be ready to get the testchain up and running:
     1. Run `make run-dev`
         1. This step pulls all the images from docker down and will start the QA portal in docker images and then will set `localhost:4001` - for UI and `localhost:4000` - for WS/Web API.
         2. You will see that it will immediately start pulling from the staxx.

-5. Once everything has been pulled down, the next step is to check the logs:
+6. Once everything has been pulled down, the next step is to check the logs:
     1. Run `make logs-dev`
         1. This command will display all the logs from testchain network.
         2. When running this, you want to keep an eye out for the first code block to confirm.
 This will confirm that it is indeed working for you.